mediocre9/vision/README.md

 # RT Video Camera
-A real time computer vision software to project image projection from your android phone using local server IP Webcam.
+A real time computer vision software to project image from your android phone camera.

 ## Dependencies
 Make sure to install these packages before running the project.